Louvre: Management, administration, partnerships

 On the 500th anniversary of Leonardo da Vinci's death, the Louvre held the largest ever single exhibit of his work, from 24 October 2019 to 24 February 2020.
 The event included over a hundred items: paintings, drawings and notebooks.
 A full 11 of the fewer than 20 paintings that Da Vinci completed in his lifetime were displayed.
 Five of them are owned by the Louvre, but the Mona Lisa was not included because it is in such great demand among visitors to the Louvre museum; the work remained on display in its gallery.
 Salvator Mundi was also not included since the Saudi owner did not agree to move the work from its hiding place.
 Vitruvian Man, however, was on display, after a successful legal battle with its owner, the Galleria dell'Accademia in Venice.

 In 2021, a Renaissance era ceremonial helmet and breastplate stolen from the museum in 1983 were recovered.
 The museum noted that the 1983 theft had "deeply troubled all the staff at the time."
 There are few publicly accessible details on the theft itself.

-In May 2021, it was announced that Laurence des Cars has been picked by French president Emmanuel Macron as the next leader of the Louvre.
-For the first time in its 228-year history, the Louvre will be directed by a woman.
+The current director of the Louvre is Laurence des Cars, who was selected by French president Emmanuel Macron in 2021.
+She is the first woman to hold this position.

-During the COVID-19 pandemic, the Louvre has launched a platform where most of its works, including those that are not on display, can be seen.
-The new platform, collections.louvre.fr, already has more than 482,000 illustrated records – representing 75% of its rich and varied collections.
+During the COVID-19 pandemic, the Louvre has launched a digital platform where most of its works, including those that are not on display, can be seen.
+The database includes more than 482,000 illustrated records, representing 75% of the Louvre's collections.
+The museum was visited by over 7.6 million visitors in 2022, up 170 percent from 2021, but still below the 10.8 million visitors in 2018 before the COVID-19 pandemic.

+In 2023, the Louvre Museum in Paris implemented a significant change in its pricing policy, marking the first price increase since 2017.
+The decision to raise ticket prices by 30% is part of a broader strategy aimed at supporting free entry during the Olympics and effectively managing the anticipated crowd.
+Director Laurence des Cars has introduced measures to regulate attendance, including capping daily visitors at 30,000 and planning a new entrance to alleviate congestion.
+These efforts are geared towards ensuring a top-notch experience for art enthusiasts during the Olympic Games, as the museum expects to host approximately 8.7 million visitors this year, with a remarkable 80% seeking to view the Mona Lisa.

 Archaeological research

-The Louvre's ancient art collections are to a significant extent the product of excavations, some of which the museum sponsored under various legal regimes over time, often as a companion to France's diplomacy and/or colonial enterprises.
+The Louvre's ancient art collections are to a significant extent the product of excavations, some of which the museum sponsored under various legal regimes over time, often as a companion to France's diplomacy and colonial enterprises.
 In the Rotonde d'Apollon, a carved marble panel lists a number of such campaigns, led by: